 Research at Stanford University reveals that coral off Makapu’u on Oahu’s southwest coast, is much older than previously believed.
-Gold coral (Gerardia) that is found there may in fact be more than 4,000 years old.
+Gold coral (Gerardia) that is found there may be more than 4,000 years old.
 Hawaii coral reefs have stood place in the central Pacific long enough to store a vast history of change in the ocean.

 There are many threats to Hawaii coral reefs.
 Currently, Big Island coral is recovering following statewide coral bleaching that occurred in 2015 as a result of warm water temperatures.
 During that event, the majority of coral off the west side of the Big Island was damaged.
 This according to the Nature Conservancy.

-“Bleaching events like what occurred in 2015 can overstress a coral reef to the point where it may never recover….We surveyed over 14,000 coral colonies at 20 sites along the West Hawaii coast from Kawaihae to Keauhou and were thrilled to see that many of the area’s reefs have stabilized, which is the first step toward recovery.” – Eric Conklin, Nature Conservancy’s Hawaii Marine Science Director.
+“Bleaching events like what occurred in 2015 can overstress a coral reef to the point where it may never recover…We surveyed over 14,000 coral colonies at 20 sites along the West Hawaii coast from Kawaihae to Keauhou and were thrilled to see that many of the area’s reefs have stabilized, which is the first step toward recovery.” – Eric Conklin, Nature Conservancy’s Hawaii Marine Science Director.

 Stanford’s earlier research also indicated that the growth of old coral is so slow that any harvesting is unsustainable.
 Coral is at risk too from deep-sea trawling and long-line fishing.